plain-plain-text/simple-cv/README.md

 #### `html` options

 * `headshot-url`: Some cultures expect a headshot in a CV.
 Here is where you tell Pandoc where to find it.
 Leaving it blank means no headshot.
+This feature does not yet work perfectly, so it is left off by default.
 * `lang`: The language code for the CV.
 Default is `en` because American hegemony.
 * `fontawesome`: Whether to use the [Font Awesome](http://fontawesome.com) icons.